michaeluno/admin-page-framework/readme.md

 ## Installation ##

+- The latest development version can be found [here](https://github.com/michaeluno/admin-page-framework/branches).
-The latest development version can be downloaded [here](https://github.com/michaeluno/admin-page-framework/archive/master.zip).
+- The latest stable version can be downloaded [here](http://downloads.wordpress.org/plugin/admin-page-framework.latest-stable.zip).

-It includes the demo plugin which uses the framework and is ready to be installed as a WordPress plugin.
+The distribution package includes the demo plugin which uses the framework and is ready to be installed as a WordPress plugin.
 Just upload the unpacked folder to the `...\wp-content\plugins` folder then activate it.
 The sample pages will be created.

 ## Example ##